COMMON.CLOSE

 If you prefer a more unique gemstone, then opal would be more suitable.
 If you prefer a gemstone with a more mysterious aura, then moonstone would be better.

-Is Opal and Moonstone Suitable for an Engagement Ring?
+Are Opal and Moonstone Suitable for an Engagement Ring?

 Certainly, any gemstone is suitable for an engagement ring, including opals and moonstones, but since these gemstones have relatively low Mohs hardness, they require more careful daily care.